Hiring A Brand Strategy Partner

 - Chasing down payments as needed.
 The brand marketing strategist can also help when it comes time for payola to be made (after confirmed exposure of course!)

-Over the years, I've seen in many occasions when a product usage change could result in a massive marketing partner – with the producers being left in the dust as they just didn’t know how to best work with brands.
+- Over the years, I've seen in many occasions when a product usage change could result in a massive marketing partner – with the producers being left in the dust as they just didn’t know how to best work with brands.
+Having that extra set of eyes can mean the difference of having massive money left on the table by accident..

 It's not just big box office action films that are the only content brands are willing to partner with.
 Creating the right strategy from day one will enable both independent (and studio) driven films and TV shows to harness more marketing power at the end of the day.